ovavulov/mutations_sars2/README.md

 __posscan__, __bmrbd__, __bmcomplex__, __analysecomplex__ {"todo", "done", "skip"} - status flags of the corresponding pipeline stages for separate execution of stages.
 If you want to perform a certain stage separately, it is necessary that the previous stages have the "done" flag set, and the subsequent ones - "skip" (skip the stage)

-__rs__ {int} - parameter for reproducibility of the distribution of intermediate results in the project catalog, does not affect the result of the pipeline
+__rs__ {int} - parameter for reproducibility of the intermediate results distribution in the project catalog, does not affect the result of the pipeline

+### virtual_screening

+An AutoDock Vina based pipeline for finding the most affine conformation for the ligands from the FDA-approved database for the determined protein binding site

+#### Description

+#### First launch